 Dash 101 is an eight-part video series produced by Aaron Koenig.
 It covers unique features and functions only available on the Dash network, and is available in English, French, German, Spanish and Russian.

 The Dash Whitepaper describes the original unique value proposition and key innovations in Dash from an academic and theoretical perspective.
-It is a historical document available as a GitHub wiki, and no longer receives updates and as new features are implemented.
+It is a historical document available as a GitHub wiki, and no longer receives updates as new features or architectural changes are implemented.
 Instead, these features are described in successive Dash Improvement Proposals (DIPs), while larger architectural changes are described in separate whitepapers.
 Features backported from Bitcoin are described in Bitcoin Improvement Proposals (BIPs).